viamrobotics/docs/docs/manage/software/deploy-packages.md

 ---

 Viam has a built-in tool called _{{< glossary_tooltip term_id="fragment" text="fragments" >}}_ for using the same configuration on multiple machines.
-You can use a fragment to deploy software packages to many machines, as well as to keep those software packages versioned.
+You can use a fragment to deploy software packages and ML models to many machines, as well as to update deployed versions of those software packages and ML models.

+For example, you can configure a fragment with one resource, like a speech detection service.
+Add the fragment to all machines that need the speech detection service.
+As you improve the speech detection service, you can specify the version to deploy and all machines will reconfigure themselves to use the version specified in the update.

 ## Create a fragment